youse-seguradora/RxWear/README.md

 This library wraps the Wearable API in [RxJava](https://github.com/ReactiveX/RxJava) Observables and Singles.
 No more managing GoogleApiClients!
 Also, there are some helper classes, which ease communication between phone and wear app.

+See the [2.x branch](https://github.com/patloew/RxWear/tree/2.x) for a RxJava 2 version of this library.

 # Usage

 Create an RxWear instance once, preferably in your Application's `onCreate()` or by using a dependency injection framework.
 The RxWear class is very similar to the Wearable class provided by the Wearable API.
 Instead of `Wearable.MessageApi.sendMessage(apiClient, nodeId, path, data)` you can use `rxWear.message().send(nodeId, path, data)`.